beastbytes/icalendar/README.md

 properties and other components are added to components in a similar way; multiple components of the same type are supported, as are multiple properties with the same name in a component.

-Use an array to specify multiple values for a property.

 Provide property parameters as an array where the key is the parameter name (hint: use class constants) and the value is the value.